dherslof/time-butler/readme.md

 By default, time-butler uses following path as a work directory: `/home/$USER/.local/time-butler`.
 All generated reports etc. will be found at a corresponding sub-directory and easy to understand.

+The file names, and storage path's can be changed by passing a custom configuration file as argument.
+Details can be found (here)[doc/readme_support/configuration.md]

 ## Documentation
 Todo: Add instructions for cargo docs and more if needed